zekroTJA/flixparty/README.md

 # flixparty

 A very simple and janky tool to synchronize play-pause events across different PCs to watch video content together on platforms, which do not support watch parties.

 > [!WARNING]
 > Because this app is basically a keylogger, you might run into some antivirus issues when
 > downloading the pre-compiled binaries.
 If this is the case, you might want to compile the
 > client locally on the target system.

 ## How does it work?

 Via the config, every client connects to a common Redis pub-sub channel.
-When a client detects a key-press on the configured toggle-key (defaulty <kbd>Space</kbd>), an event is published in the pub-sub channel.
-All other clients listen to the toggle-event and will, when received, issue a "pause simulation" on the local machine.
-This means the cursor is moved to the center of the main screen, then a left mouse button press and release is issued - which should pause the playback -, and after that, the cursor is moved back to the original location.
+When a client detects a key-press on the configured toggle-key (defaulty <kbd>P</kbd>), an event is published in the pub-sub channel.
+All clients listen to the toggle-event and will, when received, issue a key press of the configured playback-key (defaultly <kbd>Space</kbd>) on the local machine.
+This should pause the currently playing content of the currently focussed window on all connected clients.

-**Why using mouse clicks to pause and unpause?** Sadly, rdev - the library used to listen to keyboard events, can not distinguish between real and simulated keyboard events.
-So this would end in an infinite feedback loop between all clients when the sender-key would also be simulated on the other clients.
+**Why not use the same key for toggling as well as for the playback control?** Sadly, rdev - the crate used to detect and simulate keyboard events - can not distinguish between simulated and real keyboard events.
+Thus, binding both on the same key would result in a really unhandy infinite feedback loop.

 ## Setup